The Oxonian in Town

 The Oxonian in Town is a 1767 play by George Colman the Elder.
-It premiered on 7 November 1767 and was later published in 1769.
+It premiered on 7 November 1767 at the Theatre Royal, Covent Garden in London and was later published in 1769.
+The original Covent Garden cast included Henry Woodward as Careless, Robert Bensley as Knowell, John Quick as Post Boy, John Cushing as Waiter and Isabella Mattocks as Lucy.
+It premiered in Ireland at the Capel Street Theatre in Dublin on 3 March 1774.

+Synopsis

 A satire, the work depicts a naive student of Oxford University travelling south to London where he becomes mixed up with shady company, only to be rescued by a fellow undergraduate from Oxford.